FC Spartak Sofia

-FC Spartak Sofia (ФК Спартак София) was a Bulgarian football club based in Sofia, Bulgaria.
-The club was officially founded in 1947.
-The team plays in the Bulgarian Regional Division.
-The club's home colours are blue and white.
-Spartak's home ground is Rakovski Stadium with a capacity of 5,000 spectators.
+FC Spartak Sofia (ФК Спартак София) was a Bulgarian football club based in Sofia.
+The club was officially founded in 1947 and initially played in the regional divisions.
+Their home colours were blue and white and their home ground was Rakovski Stadium.

+History

-The club is founded after the merging of Rakovski and FK-13 (both Sofia clubs) in 1947.
-In the same year they are merged with FC Yunak.
-It existed independently until 22 January 1969, when it was merged into Levski Sofia.
-After 1985 the club's independence has been restored.
+The club was founded in 1947 following the merger of FC Rakovski, FC Yunak, and the various football clubs under the Ministry of the Interior.
+Spartak existed independently until 1969, when it was forcibly merged into Levski Sofia.
+After 1985, the club's independence was restored.

-The team won the Bulgarian Cup in 1968 and came second in the Bulgarian Championship in 1951 and 1952.
+Spartak greatest achievement was lifting the Bulgarian Cup in 1968 and finishing second in the Bulgarian Championship in 1951 and 1952.

+A phoenix club was created in 2015, Spartak 2015 Sofia.
+It currently competes in the fifth tier of Bulgarian football, B RFG Sofia south subgroup.